- About Us

 - Don’t forget IRA’s.
 It’s crucial to continue funding both your Traditional and Roth IRA’s as much as possible if you qualify under income limitations.
 Roth IRA’s are particularly good in case parents want to use some portion of those assets for college, because in some circumstances, after five years the contributions into a Roth IRA can be withdrawn income tax and penalty-free.
 Roth IRA earnings taken prior to age 59 ½ normally are subject to a 10% federal tax penalty and possibly state income taxes.

 While financing all or part of your child’s college education is a worthy goal, it’s critical to keep your family’s overall financial picture in mind when making financial planning decisions.
 And for those of you trying to figure out which college your child should attend, congratulations on the acceptance letters.

-I’d be happy to sit down with you and discuss some ways to fit college funding into your overall financial picture.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with a financial planner has helped them.
+We’d be happy to sit down with you and discuss some ways to fit college funding into your overall financial picture.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with a financial planner has helped them.

 We’d also like to congratulate you on receiving your CIP for this year.
 We understand last year was a great year at Chevron.
 Hopefully, your CIP reflects that.